|

 speakers exist among the Iowa of Kansas-Nebraska, and only a very few elders can

 speak it in Oklahoma.
 The Otoe may have a few more speakers than the Iowa.
+The Ioway language is very similar to that of the Otoe-Missouria, which is

 why Ioway is often referred to as Ioway-Otoe.
 The two tribes separated